glucometers-tech/glucometer-protocols/sd-biosensor/codefree.md

 * 1 stop bit;
 * 38400 baud rate.

-### Message structure
+### Packet structure

-Messages follow a simple format:
+Packets follow a simple format:

-    message = STX direction length message checksum ETX STX = %x53
+    packet = STX direction length message checksum ETX STX = %x53

     direction = direction-in / direction-out
     direction-in = %x20
     direction-out = %x10

     length = OCTET
-    message = [length-5]OCTET
+    message = [length-3]OCTET
     checksum = OCTET
     ETX = %xAA

-The messages are variable length, with the following length provided in the third byte of the message (length does not include the three bytes up to that point).
+The packets are variable length, with the following length provided in the third byte of the packets (length does not include the three bytes up to that point, but does include checksum and ETX).
 The second byte is a direction indication (device-to-host and host-to-device).

 The second to last byte is a checksum calculated as an 8-bit bitwise xor of the `message` bytes.